Please CLICK HERE to review our official attendee policies.

 - ACNM Conference tote

-How many contact hours can I earn?
-You can earn up to 20 Contact Hours from Education Sessions, Premier and Plenary sessions.
-Additional CE can be earned by attending workshops (half-day=3.5, full day=6.5).
+How many Contact Hours can I earn?
+You can earn up to 30 Contact Hours from Education Sessions, Plenary Sessions, Round Tables and Forums.
+Additional CE can be earned by attending Workshops.
+Please view our Continuing Education page for more information.

 - Clinical: Clinical sessions focus on the latest evidence and cutting-edge topics that influence clinical practice.